 T1's mid-laner, Lee "Faker" Sang-hyeok, was instrumental in the team's success, earning his fifth World Championship and second Finals MVP award.
 The final attracted a peak viewership of 6.9 million, setting a new record in esports history.

-Riot re-introduced the Chemtech Drake, which had been missing from the rift since pre-season 12.
+Riot re-introduced the Chemtech Drake, which had been missing from the rift since preseason 12.
 This season also saw the introduction of four new champions, and a total of 7 updated champions.
 The five new champions added were Milio, Naafiri, Briar and Hwei.

 Ahri, Hecarim, Sivir and Syndra received art and sustainability upgrades, and Aurelion Sol, Ivern, Jax, Neeko, Rell and Yuumi received gameplay updates.

 In total, the season had 25 patches.
 Jak'Sho, Radiant Virtue and Heartsteel were added, and the Iceborn Gauntlet, Spear of Shojin and Rod of Ages were re-introduced.
-The ping system was expanded, and jungle pets standardized the role, leading to a more diverse meta in the jungle.
+The ping system was expanded, and jungle pets standardized the role, leading to more diverse picks in the jungle.
 This Season also introduced ranked splits for the first time, having 2 splits throughout the ranked season.

 JD Gaming and Bilibili Gaming, both from China, faced off in the MSI finals, with JD Gaming defeating Bilibili Gaming 3-1 and winning their first MSI title.
 Royal Never Give Up from China were the two-time defending champions, but failed to qualify for the event after losing to Bilibili Gaming in the 2023 LPL Spring Playoffs.